TwanAsselbergs/conventional-react/README.md

 ## Overview

 This repository provides a clean, modern, and well-structured React project template following the best practices.
 It includes recommended folder structures, naming conventions, example components, and more.
-The goal is to show students how to set up professional-quality React applications and prepare them for real-world internships and jobs.
+The goal is to show students how to set up professional-quality React applications.

 1. Front-end (`/react`)